 Proper care of roses in winter actually starts in summer.
 I do not feed my roses any further granular fertilizer after August the 15th.
 One more feeding of a multipurpose foliar applied fertilizer towards the end of August is okay but that is it, the reason being that I do not want the rose bush still growing hard when the first hard freeze comes as that can kill the bush.
 Stopping fertilizing is a kind of winter protection for roses.

 I stop deadheading or removing the old blooms by the end of August as well.
 This too helps give a message to the rose bushes that it is time to slow down and put some energy into their winter reserves.
 The next step for roses’ winter care is around the first week of September.
 I give each rose bush 2 or 3 tablespoons (29.5 to 44.5 mL.) of Super Phosphate.
-It moves slowly through the soil and, thus, gives the roots something to keep them strong during the sometimes long and hard winter and will help the rose bush survive cold weather.
+It moves slowly through the soil and, thus, gives the roots something to keep them strong during the sometimes long and hard winter and will help the rose bush survive the cold weather.

 Pruning Roses for Winter

-Once a couple hard frosts or freezes have hit the garden, the rose bushes will start to go dormant and you can start on the next step in preparing roses for winter.
+Once a couple of hard frosts or freezes have hit the garden, the rose bushes will start to go dormant and you can start on the next step in preparing roses for winter.
 This is the time to prune the canes on all the rose bushes, except the climbing roses, down to about half their height.
 This helps keep the canes from being broken over badly by heavy winter snows or those nasty whipping winter winds.

 Mounding as Winter Protection for Roses